 You can always change a template back to a board by clicking the “Convert to board” button in the More section of the boards menu.
 In this case, collaboration features like activity feed, watching, and comments will reappear.

 Add a description to your template

 Be sure to add a description in the About this template panel in the board menu.
 This is the only menu panel visitors to your template will see, so it’s important to provide context: what problem this template can help to solve, how it’s meant to be used, what features they may want to pay close attention to when creating their own board from the template, or any useful information you wish to include.

 How to copy a template

-To create a board from a template, click the big green “Create Board from Template” button, which will lead you through a flow to rename your board and choose its team and visibility.
-Once you hit “create,” that board can be edited and you can invite new members – but the template will remain just the same.
+To create a board from a template, click the big green “Create board from template” button, which will lead you through a flow to rename your board and choose its Workspace and visibility.
+Once you hit Create that board can be edited and you can invite new members – but the template will remain just the same.